cross-language-cpp/djinni-support-lib/docs/developer-guide.md

 !!! info

-    This chapter is only interesting if you intend to make changes to the code of djinni generator
+    This chapter is only interesting if you intend to make changes to the code of djinni-support-lib

 ## Building from source